thevindu-w/clip_share_desktop/README.md

 **Note:** If you have a previous installation of ClipShare desktop client installed using other methods (ex: installer scripts), please uninstall it before installing ClipShare with Homebrew to avoid conflicts.

 ClipShare desktop client is available as a Homebrew service for macOS.
 Refer to the [Homebrew repository](https://github.com/thevindu-w/homebrew-clipshare#how-to-install-clipshare-formulae) for instructions on installing ClipShare desktop client with Homebrew.

+#### apt, dnf, or yum (for Ubuntu or Fedora-based Linux)

+**Note:** If you have a previous installation of ClipShare desktop client installed using other methods (ex: installer scripts), please uninstall it before installing ClipShare with the package manager to avoid conflicts.

+ClipShare desktop client is available as `deb` and `rpm` packages for Linux.
+Refer to [https://thevindu-w.github.io/clipshare-packages/](https://thevindu-w.github.io/clipshare-packages/) for instructions on installing ClipShare client with the default package manager.

 <br>